Federal Work Study

 What is the Federal Work-Study program?

-Federal Work-Study provides part-time jobs for undergraduate with financial need, allowing them to earn money to help pay education expenses.
+Federal Work-Study provides part-time jobs for undergraduates with financial need, allowing them to earn money to help pay education expenses:

-This program provides jobs for GCC students who receive financial aid.
-Its purpose is to provide funds for students, which will allow them to be employed while they are pursuing their studies.
-This part-time employment may be either on the college campus or in a public and/or private non-profit organization.
+This program provides jobs for Gateway Community College students who receive financial aid.
+Its purpose is to provide funds for students via part-time employment while they are pursuing their studies.
+This part-time employment may be either on the college campus or in a public and/or private nonprofit organization.

-How much can I earn as a work-study at GCC?
+How much can I earn as a work-study at Gateway Community College?

-You’ll earn at least the current federal minimum wage.
-As a GCC Financial Aid student, you may be eligible for Federal College Work Study at $10.10 per hour.
-To be eligible, you must have a completed Financial Aid application on file in the Financial Aid Office.
+You will earn at least the current federal minimum wage.
+As a Gateway Community College student, you may be eligible for FWS at $14 per hour.
+To be considered eligible, you must have a completed Financial Aid application on file in the Financial Aid Office.

 Your total work-study award depends on: